-Elastic collision between two identical charged particles is an excellent physics system for the demonstration of the physics law of conservation of momentum.
-The collision will be examined in two inertial reference frames, the center of mass (COM) frame and a random inertial reference frame.
+Gravitational force between two identical particles provides an excellent physics system for the demonstration of the physics law, conservation of momentum.
+The gravitational interaction will be examined in two inertial reference frames, the center of mass (COM) frame and a random inertial reference frame.
 Conservation of momentum is expected to hold in both reference frames.

 Lorentz Transformation[1] transforms the velocities of both particles from COM frame to a random inertial reference frame.
-The total momentum will be calculated in this random inertial reference frame to verify if conservation of momentum still holds while both particles move toward and away from each other at any velocity
+The total momentum will be calculated in this random inertial reference frame to verify if conservation of momentum still holds while both particles accelerate toward each other.

 The concept of relativistic mass becomes less popular in modern physics.
 Relativistic force and relativistic momentum do not share the same relativistic mass.
-The momentum of an particle is represented by either $\gamma(V)m(0)V$ or m(V)\V. Both representations are equivalent to each other mathematically.
-In this paper, $\gamma(V)mV$ is chosen to emphasize Lorentz Factor, $\gamma(V)$ , in Lorentz Transformation.
+The momentum of a particle is represented by either $\gamma(V)m(0)V$ or m(V)V. Both representations are equivalent to each other mathematically.
+In this paper, $\gamma(V)mV$ is chosen to emphasize Lorentz Factor, $\gamma(V)$, in Lorentz Transformation.